Courses in Big Data and Emerging Applications

 IEMS5723 Social Media Analytics

-This course gives an overview of social media and online social networks, studies how different tools in information science can be used to analyse social media content, and how these results can be useful in different applications.
-This course will cover both knowledge in computational analysis of social media and technical skills in programming and development.
+This course gives an overview of social media, studies how different tools in information science can be used to analyse social media content, and how these results can be useful in different applications.
+This course will cover both knowledge in computational analysis of social media and the corresponding social networks, and basic technical skills in Python programming for the analysis.

 This course aims to provide students an understanding in the operating principles and hands-on experience with mainstream Big Data Computing systems.
 Open-source platforms for Big Data processing and analytics would be discussed.
 Topics to be covered include: